Please note, this program is no longer active, this page is for archival purposes only.

 Such challenges present unique research opportunities in the area of digital humanities approaches to archives and repertoires in the storage of and access to cultural objects.

 The ability to enable iBeacon/VR access allows to explore how to make stored collections visible to the public.
 Collection visibility enables data collection and the structuring of metadata associated with the stored collections made available to the public, thus informing ways in which visitor-generated data about collection storage is collected, interpreted and activated.

 The research scope of Digital Bridges is therefor two-pronged.
 On one hand, we plan to investigate, and to question, the efficacy of emerging technologies (combining iBeacon and VR) in overcoming the barriers between storage and display, archive and repertoire, research and curation.
-On the other hand, this effort will allow us to also research how metadata-based access enables a deeper engagement with cultural objects, building upon the “loop” between analog museum objects, on-site exhibitions, digital research, and online dissemination, which was begun in 2015 with The Future of Memory.
+On the other hand, this effort will allow us to also research how metadata-based access enables a deeper engagement with cultural objects, building upon the “loop” between analog museum objects, on-site exhibitions, digital research, and online dissemination, which was begun with the 2015 exhibition, The Future of Memory.